The Unnatural Idea of Natural Change

 The idea of unforced, natural change is often the first counter-intuitive surprise for many people who experience the Feldenkrais method for the first time.
 After the first individual session, I often hear something along the lines: “I feel great!
 But you did so little, why do I feel so different?”
 After group class, students are often surprised to discover how much the way they feel can improve, after “simply” attending to small, gentle movements for a while.

 It is hard to accept the experience if it doesn’t fit into one’s worldview.
-It feels too good to be true, because consciously or unconsciously we are taught to believe that our habits won’t change without somebody correcting them.
-Either the person has to work diligently on correcting their movement habits or find somebody who will help them correct habits.
+It feels too good to be true, because we are taught to believe that our habits won’t change without a fight.
+But change that comes from fighting oneself rarely lasts - it’s not transformative.
+So if we stick with this paradigm, we are stuck in a vicious circle.

 Notice when you are tempted to “make change happen”.
 How does that process feel?
 What are the outcomes?
 Does the change last?